krakend/krakend-ce/README.md

 - **Backend for Frontend**
 - **Efficient**: Super low memory consumption with high traffic (usually under 50MB w/ +1000 concurrent) and even lower with low traffic (under 5MB)
 - **Easy to use**: Declaration of endpoints by just writing the `/url/patterns/and/{variables}`
-- **Unlimited** number of backends and endpoints associated to each endpoint.
-Limit is your kernel.
+- **Unlimited** number of backends and endpoints associated with each endpoint.
+The limit is your kernel.
 - **Aggregation** of all the data in the backends for a single endpoint
 - **Response composition** and data manipulation (capture, groups, renames...)
 - **Response filtering** (whitelist and blacklist)
-- **Concurrent** API calls to backend for the same request
+- **Concurrent** API calls to the backend for the same request
-- **Simple configuration**: All application configuration and behaviour declared in a `krakend.json`.
+- **Simple configuration**: All application configuration and behavior declared in a `krakend.json`.
 - **Friendly**: No development needed to build your gateway.
 Use the Visual API [Designer](http://www.krakend.io/designer/) (UI to generate the `krakend.json`)
 - **SSL**
 - **HTTP2** ready